trptcolin/object-vector-is-not-a-value/README.md

 But where?
 This is a fresh project with no dependencies, as far as I can tell.

+I do realize this error doesn't affect everyone, so I'm wondering what could be different about my external-to-this-project setup that makes this issue non-repeatable.

 I've tried:
 - Uninstall/reinstall SBT (via Homebrew)
 - `rm -rf ./target`